input-output-hk/cardano-sl/docs/how-to/test-update-system-locally.md

 ## With Daedalus

-Write command to launch Daedalus on your system to `Daedalus.sh`
+Write command to launch Daedalus on your system to `daedalus-example.sh`

 ```
 UI=Daedalus.sh ./scripts/launch/us-test.sh